hanishkvc/prgs-sdr-kspecanal/README.rst

 Use pygame or cairo or .. to do the plots.
 Heatmap with large freq bands and default or large fftSize, could bring the program and the system to its knees.
+And or parallely save into image with sufficient resolution.